記事内にプロモーションを含むことがあります

 You can also take the next step by reading Blender Modeling [Addendum]

-And as a next step, Blender's UV expansion I also wrote an article about Blender's UV expansion!
+As a next step, Blender’s UV expansion I also wrote an article about Blender’s UV expansion!
 It introduces some useful add-ons and features for manual UV expansion.
 Please take a look at it when you are done modeling and want to expand UVs.

 I hope to write about armatures and materials in Blender at some point, but I don’t know when that will be.